The return of Will & Grace to NBC Thursday night went better than expected.

 Locally, the Bears game drew an 18.9 household rating, up 51 percent from the 12.5 earned last October 20 with the exact same matchup.
 But keep in mind the game was up against a Los Angeles Dodgers-Chicago Cubs playoff game, drawing a 24.1 rating – not to mention Hillary Clinton ‘s and Donald Trump’s appearance at the Al Smith dinner, which drew 10.3 million viewers nationally across the cable news networks.
 Compared to two years ago, the Bears-Packers game – a Thanksgiving night game on NBC where the Bears actually won – had a much stronger 29.8 rating, down 37 percent.

 The Bears-Packers matchup in 2013 at Lambeau Field drew a 34.0 local rating and ESPN drew 16.1 million viewers (the Bears won this game, too.)
-Of note this is the seventh consecutive year the Bears played in Green Bay in prime-time.
+Of note this is the twelfth consecutive year the Bears played in Green Bay in prime-time.

 Moreover, Will & Grace’s return drew a 7.8/13 in Chicago, a strong number opposite the Bears.
 The Bears also faced a Cubs game on WGN-TV – lucky for them they clinched the National League Central title a night earlier, or the local numbers would no doubt be even lower.
 Plus, the White Sox and Blackhawks were also in action.